ubyssey/volunteer/meetings/september-14.md

    1. Weekly meetings will be **Thursdays at 5pm. **Meetings will be pretty casual -- we'll be going over ongoing projects, new tasks, and answering any questions people have.
    2. Office hours
       1. Office hours are a chance for people to come into the office and get help/work on their projects.
 The office is always open, but dedicated office hours give us a regular time to work together once a week
-      2. Office hours will probably be 2-3 hours on Tuesday or Thursday
+      2. Office hours will probably be for 2-3 hours on Tuesday or Thursday
-      3. I'll post a poll on Slack \(once everybody joins\) to find a time that works best for everybody
+      3. I'll post a poll on Slack \(once everybody joins\) to find a time that works best
 3. Why write code for a newspaper?
    1. Print news is dying -- the web is the future!
    2. We have a chance to experiment with new ways of delivering the news